-- For Compliance with a court of administrative order, subpoena, discovery request or other legal process in the course of a judicial or administrative proceeding, but only if efforts have been made to tell you about the request or to obtain an order of protection for the requested information.
+- For Compliance with a court of administrative order, subpoena, discovery request, or other legal process in the course of a judicial or administrative proceeding, but only if efforts have been made to tell you about the request or to obtain an order or protection for the requested information.

 Pierian may disclose PHI for research purposes when an Institutional Review Board or privacy board has reviewed the research proposal and established protocols to ensure the privacy or your PHI and determined that the researcher does not need to obtain your authorization prior to using your PHI for research purposes.
 We may also disclose information about decedents to researchers under certain circumstances.

 Other Uses and Disclosures

 As permitted by HIPAA, Pierian may disclose your PHI to: